walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 [`jump_label_update()`](https://elixir.bootlin.com/linux/v7.2/source/kernel/jump_label.c#L886)
 call anywhere in it.

-That single fact is the whole point of the refcounted API in [§3.3](#boolean-enable-vs-refcounted-enable): many callers can share a key without each one paying for a text-patch round-trip — the cost of patching is paid exactly once, by whichever caller happens to be the first to enable it or the last to disable it.
+That is why the refcounted API in [§3.3](#boolean-enable-vs-refcounted-enable) exists: many callers can share a key without each one paying for a text-patch round-trip — the cost of patching is paid exactly once, by whichever caller happens to be the first to enable it or the last to disable it.

 ### 8.1 Boot: [`jump_label_init()`](https://elixir.bootlin.com/linux/v7.2/source/kernel/jump_label.c#L525) {#boot-jump-label-init}